 - Unincorporated youth groups;

-- Private limited companies (some restrictions apply - more details on this will be given in application guidance notes, available January 2015);
+- Private limited companies (some restrictions apply - more details on this is given in application guidance notes);

 - Informal groups of young people (one member of the group must be aged 18-30).